winwiz1/crisp-react/README.md

 It would appear that using ingress control or rate limiting was [not possible](https://stackoverflow.com/questions/59014001/ip-filtering-on-google-cloud-run) in the past with Cloud Run  in public access mode.
 This functionality is currently available however it's not added directly to Cloud Run.
 Rather it requires a serverless network endpoint group ([NEG](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)).
 Once a NEG has been created, you can use other GCP products e.g. external HTTPS [load balancer](https://cloud.google.com/load-balancing/docs/https/traffic-management) to implement rate limiting or [Cloud Armor](https://cloud.google.com/armor/docs/integrating-cloud-armor#serverless) to control ingress.
 You might want to check if the price of either product fits into your budget.

 ## Scenarios
-The Usage Scenarios below are grouped depending on whether  the client or the backend subproject is used.
+The scenarios below are grouped depending on whether  the client or the backend subproject is used.
 The Client Usage Scenarios apply to both Jamstack and full stack builds.
 The Backend Usage Scenarios apply to the full stack buld only.
 >:bulb: This section can be skipped at first reading.
 You can proceed to the [next](#ssr) section.

 In case there are any changes made to the SPA Configuration block and the changes are recent (e.g. no client and backend builds have been performed since then), execute the `yarn build` command at the workspace level before starting the debugging configurations described below in the Client and Server Usage sections.